By Dushyant Shekhawat May. 03, 2020

 The pandemic hasn’t helped my productivity, but shutting it out of my mind definitely has.
 I’m one of the lucky ones, with a roof over my head and food in my fridge, who can afford to sit at home, switch off from the outside world, and just focus on getting through the day; or rather, the same day, over and over again.
 The best way for me to do that is by filling my time with activities that bring me happiness, and funnily enough, they are the same activities I was so keen on putting off when I thought I had more time to enjoy them.
 I’m cooking more, I’m actually exercising daily, and I’m trying to learn a new language through an app.
 Possibly for the first time since I moved out, my mother doesn’t have to text me “Maa ko bhool gaye kya?” before I give her a call, because hearing from family is no longer just about touching base but also an act of self-care that lifts my spirits when I hear their voices.

-The nationwide lockdown was supposed to end on May 3, but has been extended further.
+The nationwide lockdown went on for months and even now many of us still spend most of the time at home.
 Thankfully, I’ve found a way to cope.
-I’ve stopped worrying about whether the lockdown will end on May 3 or 31, because there are no more dates in my calendar.
+I’ve stopped worrying about when this will end, because there are no more dates in my calendar.
 There is only today, and that’s how I’m going to get through quarantine.
 One day at a time.